 Developing opportunities for storytelling

-Sweet Auburn Green & Equitable District (“SAGE”) is envisioned as a coordinated and holistic strategy to drive sustainable redevelopment and investment in our neighborhood that benefits all stakeholders and residents along the Sweet Auburn corridor.
+The Sweet Auburn Green and Equitable District, or S.A.G.E., is envisioned as a holistic strategy for driving sustainable redevelopment and investment in our communities, by our communities.